Frequently Asked Questions

 Do you plan to include in Behold any of the popular reports that other genealogy programs offer, like ancestor, descendant, and ahnentafel reports?

 As far as reproducing those reports their way, no, I won't do that.
 The three reports only start with one person.
 Behold has multiple starts so you can include whoever you want.
-And Behold's everything report goes both back to ancestors and forward to descendents from the ancestors.
+And Behold's Everything Report goes both back to ancestors and forward to descendents from the ancestors.
 Those reports don't.
 The ancestor and ahnentafel reports only go back and the descendant report only goes forward.

 But you can manipulate Behold to do it almost like those reports.
 If you Instant Organize on a person, you basically are getting things organized in an ahnentafel manner for the one or two starting people (Families).
 Every group of descendants is one ahnentafel level.
 You can change that in the Numbering Options Page and order the descendant groups within each family either in ahnentafel, ancestral, or surname order.
 And Behold lets you add others related through marriage and/or everyone else.
 You can add other starting families in the report and reorder the families to get them exactly the way you want. e.g. If your grandfather had 9 brothers and sisters and you wanted each listed in their own Family section, you can add them all individually.